oceanprotocol/ocean.py/READMEs/data-nfts-and-datatokens-flow.md

 - Mac users: if you encounter an "Unsupported Architecture" issue, then install including ARCHFLAGS: `ARCHFLAGS="-arch x86_64" pip install ocean-lib`. [[Details](https://github.com/oceanprotocol/ocean.py/issues/486).]

+- in order to avoid errors from `brownie`, such as `transaction underpriced`, we recommend setting the priority fee before interacting with the smart contracts in the python console like this:
+    ```python
+    import brownie.network
+    from brownie.network import priority_fee

+    priority_fee(brownie.network.chain.priority_fee)
+    ```
 #### Create your network configuration file

 ocean.py uses brownie to connect to deployed smart contracts.
 To configure the RPC URLs, gas prices and other settings,